 Council can provide improved quality of communication by allowing subject matter experts to communicate directly with their target audience.

-By training individual Council departments in the use of their assigned social media platforms, Council can increase its communication flexibility, and in some instances improve the depth and accuracy of information being passed on to the public.
+By training individual Council departments in the use of their assigned social media platforms and web spaces, Council can increase its communication flexibility, and in some instances improve the depth and accuracy of information being passed on to the public.